 Hybrid and GMO seeds work for many people.
 I know dozens of people who use these varieties for their small gardens at home.
 However, if your goal is to create a natural garden, heirloom seeds are the way to go.
 Several benefits make them superior to any other choice.
 Let’s take a look!

-Heirloom seeds are a way to preserve history.
+Heirlooms are a way to preserve history.
 The plants our ancestors once grew are slowly disappearing.
-Using heirloom seeds, especially those with a rich past, allow you to embrace and remember our past.
+Using these seeds, especially those with a rich past, allow you to embrace and remember our past.

 If you want to save money and homestead on a budget, heirloom seeds are a necessity.
-You might spend more in the beginning purchasing seeds, but heirloom seeds come with the ability to preserve and save the seeds from the crops you liked the most that year.
+You might spend more in the beginning purchasing seeds, but heirlooms come with the ability to preserve and save the seeds from the crops you liked the most that year.

 The tomatoes in the store taste nothing like the tomatoes I grow in my garden.
 The tomatoes at a farmer’s market explode with flavor, while the ones at your local grocer tend to be less than amazing.